tirhengam/opentarget_test/README.md

 ANSWER 2-5:
 For this part I developed endpoint_query.py and it has no argument just to see each part, the system ask you to press enter.
-Plus the stdout print , the log file “called log_endpoint_query.txt” will be created that save the tables in a text and it is available in
+Plus the stdout print , the log file “called log_endpoint_query.txt” will be created that save the tables in a text.

-for this part there is no filtering and all association scores are shown.
+for the result of the query there is no filtering and all association scores are shown.

 For this part I used REST API with request library.